 Mr. McLoughlin is a speaker at many events and conferences.
 He provides presentations and trainings for postsecondary institutions and school districts focused on compliance with Title IX and the Clery Act, in addition to related confidentiality provisions under FERPA.
 He has also spoken about federal regulations such as the American Recovery and Reinvestment Act.

 Alerts & Articles

-- Newly Proposed Title IX Regulatory Amendments Explicitly Clarify that Title IX Prohibits Discrimination on the Basis of Sexual Orientation and Gender Identity07.18.2022
+- Newly Proposed Title IX Regulatory Amendments Explicitly Clarify That Title IX Prohibits Discrimination on the Bases of Sexual Orientation and Gender Identity07.18.2022

 - Website Accessibility and the Americans with Disabilities Act: How OCR’s Website Technical Assistance Initiative Can Help Public Institutions Ensure Their Online Programs Provide Equal Access09.18.2018

 - U.S. Department of Education Confirms that the Federal Government Will Not Pursue Title IX Complaints by Transgender Students Based on Facility Access03.26.2018